How to build your latent Markov model -- the role of time and space: Overview of model classes and the choice thereof

-The latter are summarised in the $N \times N$ transition probability matrix (t.p.m.) $\boldsymbol{\Gamma} = (\gamma_{ij})_{i, j = 1, \ldots, N}$, where the $i$th row contains the conditional one-step ahead distribution of the state process given that the current state is $i$, and hence is constrained to sum to $1$.
-Conditional on the states, the observations are generated by one of $N$ possible emission distributions $f_j(x_t) = f(x_t|s_t = j)$, $j = 1, \ldots, N,$ which can be continuous (e.g.\ normal or gamma) or discrete (e.g.\ Poisson or binomial), and also multivariate in case of observation vectors $\mathbf{x}_t$.
-When some parameters, typically the mean, of these emission distributions are modelled as additionally depending on covariates --- which does not complicate inference except for a potential increase in numerical instability --- then these models are typically referred to as Markov-switching (or regime-switching) regression models \citep{kim2008estimation,hamilton2010regime}.
+The latter are summarised in the $N \times N$ transition probability matrix (t.p.m.) $\boldsymbol{\Gamma} = (\gamma_{ij})_{i, j = 1, \ldots, N}$, where the $i$th row contains the conditional one-step-ahead distribution of the state process given that the current state is $i$, and hence is constrained to sum to $1$.
+Conditional on the states, the observations are generated by one of $N$ possible emission distributions $f_j(x_t) = f(x_t \mid s_t = j)$, $j = 1, \ldots, N,$ which can be continuous (e.g., normal or gamma) or discrete (e.g., Poisson or binomial), and also multivariate in case of observation vectors $\mathbf{x}_t$.
+When some parameters, typically the mean, of these emission distributions are modelled as additionally depending on covariates --- which does not complicate inference except for a potential increase in numerical instability --- then these models are typically referred to as Markov-switching (or regime-switching) regression models (\citealp{kim2008estimation,hamilton2010regime}; and see, e.g., \citealp{bartolucci2014latent} for a review on including covariates into HMMs).
+For a comprehensive introduction to HMMs, see, e.g., \citet{zucchini2016}.

 In \textbf{state-space models (SSMs)}, the state process also operates in discrete time, but the state space is assumed to be continuous, hence allowing for more gradual changes.
 Such a continuous-valued state process $S_t \in \mathbb{R}$, $t = 1, \ldots, T$, is often modelled using an autoregressive (AR) process of order 1, where